holochain/HOW/HOW/tech/_requirements.md

 ## Safety Considerations (optional)

 An optional section that describes any Data Integrity, Security, or Privacy concerns that pertain to the standard.
-(Note about precise definitions of Integrity/Security/Privacy)

 ## Reference Implementation (optional)